zoom/meetingsdk-windows-local-recording-to-S3-bucket-containerized-sample/README.md

 # Meeting SDK for Windows - Local Recording on Docker
 A Windows C++ Application demonstrate Zoom Meeting SDK receiving Local Recording from a Zoom Meeting, containerized on Windows platform.

+The other popular use-case for this sample app is to save local recording, and upload it into an S3 bucket.
+In MSDK_LocalRecording.cpp, look for `while (!encoderEnded)` .
+This is the part where you can use AWS CLI to upload the mp4 file into your S3 bucket using CLI.

 Note:
 - Windows containers needs to run on Windows based docker host
 - This sample runs with full GUI.
 While strictly speaking there is no GUI on Windows based docker container, GUI apps are supported.